grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

 ----

 ## Type=13 (0x0D) - Adjust Center Volume
-    VSCP_TYPE_MULTIMEDIA_ADJUST_CENTRE_VOLUME
-This is typically for adjusting the front speaker volume level.
+    VSCP_TYPE_MULTIMEDIA_ADJUST_CENTRE_VOLUMEThis is typically for adjusting the front speaker volume level.
 This usually means the single center speaker as opposed to the two front speakers.

  | Data byte | Description                                                                                                                                                                                                                                                                                                                                                        |
  | :---------: | -----------                                                                                                                                                                                                                                                                                                                                                        |